CaSToRC-CyI/eurocc-tutorials/cyclone-tutorials/docs/tutorials/t02_accessing_and_navigating_cyclone.md

 #### Option 2: Using Git Bash (Recommended)

-> Using git bash doesn't require administrator permissions.
+> Using git bash **doesn't require administrator permissions**.
 Therefore this option will work even if Administrator restrictions apply on your computer.

 ##### 1. Start Git Bash